connexcs/docs/docs/apps/components/data-grid.md

        * Time: Data in columns marked as "time" represent temporal information, often used for time-series charts that track trends or changes over time.

 <img src= "/apps/components/img/datagrid_charts.png" width="400">

+!!!
+Info
+    1. The **callback()function** is also called to verify success in the custom checkup method.

+## Steps to use the Components

+<a href="https://bani-appsection--connexcs-docs.netlify.app/apps/page-builder/#steps-to-use-components-in-the-page-builder" target="_blank">Click here</a> for the detailed steps on how to use the components.